CERT-Polska/karton/docs/getting_started.rst

 Docker-compose development setup
 --------------------------------

-If you're just trying Karton out or you want a quick & easy develeopment environment setup check out the ``dev`` folder in the karton root directory.
+If you're just trying Karton out or you want a quick & easy development environment setup check out the ``dev`` folder in the karton root directory.

 It contains a small docker-compose setup that will setup the minimal development environment for you.